-- Ringing in the ears (Tinnitus).
+- Ringing in the ears (tinnitus).
 The ringing may also sound like clicking, hissing, or roaring.
-This is very common in the overall population as well, but could be the result of nerve damage in the brain due to Pernicious Anemia.
+However, this is very common in the general population as well.
+But it could also be the result of nerve damage in the brain due to pernicious anemia.

 Other Signs of Pernicious Anemia

 - Cracked or swollen tongue.
 Is your tongue cracked?
 Do you have the infamous pernicious anemia tongue, that is – is it swollen and beefy?